-3 Results
+3. Results

-3.1 Upscaling process evaluation
+3.1.
+Upscaling process evaluation

 In order to evaluate the upscaling process, we compared the generated annotations with ground truth annotations in the geospatial test zone in the Trou d'eau lagoon.
-We first evaluated the quality of the soft labels generated with our methods described in Equations 2 and 3.
+We first evaluated the quality of the soft labels generated with our methods described in Eqs.
+(2) and (3).
 As they provide a presence probability for each class, we can actually measure their AUC on the ground truth annotations.
-With a value of 0.9211 for annotations generated through Equation 2 and 0.9251 for annotations generated through Equation 3, both methods show a high level of accuracy in transferring information across scales.
+With a value of 0.9211 for annotations generated through Eq.
+(2) and 0.9251 for annotations generated through Eq.
+(3), both methods show a high level of accuracy in transferring information across scales.

 To further evaluate both methods, we then measured the performance of the student model trained with either method.
-In the following, we will call Model_spatial_only the model trained from annotations generated through Equation 2 and Model_distilled the model trained from the annotations generated through Equation 3.
-Only the second model integrates information about the teacher's model confidence (= knowledge distillation).
-The first model integrates the hard labels predicted by the teacher and the spatial coverage.
-We first looked at the evaluation metrics measured on the soft labels themselves (using the random test set).
-The results are shown in Table 1.
+In the following, we will call Model_spatial_only the model trained from annotations generated through Eq.
+(2) and Model_distilled